Nordix/Meridio/docs/components/ipam.md

 The first one is at the conduit level.
 Represented in blue (Conduit-A) and in red (Conduit-B) in the picture below, they are allocated automatically by the IPAM by watching the conduit list via the NSP service.
 The conduit subnet prefix lengths are defined in the configuration by `IPAM_CONDUIT_PREFIX_LENGTH_IPV4` and `IPAM_CONDUIT_PREFIX_LENGTH_IPV6`.

 The second one is at the node level.
-Represented in black in the picture below (1 per node per conduit), they are allocated when the `Allocate` API function is called (note: there is currently no way to unallocate except if the conduit is removed.).
+Represented in black in the picture below (1 per node per conduit), they are allocated when the `Allocate` API function is called (note: implicitly unallocated if the conduit is removed.).
 The node subnet prefix lengths are defined in the configuration by `IPAM_NODE_PREFIX_LENGTH_IPV4` and `IPAM_NODE_PREFIX_LENGTH_IPV6`.

 The third (last one) is at the pod level.
 Each pod will get assigned a unique IP address with `IPAM_NODE_PREFIX_LENGTH_IPV4` or `IPAM_NODE_PREFIX_LENGTH_IPV6` as prefix length.